-REPARATIONS A small number of Negro "leaders" have demanded that "reparations" be paid to every Negro in America by the Federal government because of Southern slavery during the 18th and 19th century.
-However, to t demand reparations to be collected and distributed on the basis of skin color, is to operate, on racial premises.
+A small number of Negro "leaders" have demanded that "reparations" be paid to every Negro in America by the Federal government because of Southern slavery during the 18th and 19th century.
+However, to demand reparations to be collected and distributed on the basis of skin color, is to operate on racial premises.

 A man is responsible only for his own actions.
-He has no control over, and therefore cannot share the blame for, the actions of other no matter what the skin color involved is.
+He has no control over, and therefore cannot share the blame for, the actions of others no matter what the skin color involved is.

 The Southern racist declares that the Negro is inferior because his grandparents, or someone else's of the same color, were savages, and therefore owes the white a living.
 The ghetto bigot declares that the white is inferior, because his grandfather, or someone else of the same color, owned slaves, and therefore owes the Negro a living, There is no difference; a racist is a racist, whether his neck is red or black.